Mason duBoef

 The north star.
 Uncomplicated.
 The platonic ideal of a breakfast burrito.

 Very fancy.
-This thang had short rib and came with this mysterious green side sauce.
+It had short rib and came with this mysterious green side sauce.
 Frickin bomb.

 Large.
 Lots of chorizo.
 Really greasy.
 Great bang for your buck.
 Sign this to help out Troy, the owner, and keep 520 in town.

 Good in spite of being vegetarian.
 Pretty big.
 They have some fake cheese thing going on that's super good.
 The side salsa is solid.
 I crave these often.
-Good cold/leftover.
+Surprisingly good cold/leftover.

 Did you know paradise has breakfast burritos?
-They are pretty solid and reliable.
+They are pretty solid!
 Shout out to Donovan and Alex for bringing this one to light.

 Generally solid and affordable.
 Good meat, the bacon gives a good crunch.
 However, they just use the pico from the other wraps.
 In my opinion it doesn't translate super well to the milieu of a breakfast burrito.
-A different salsa would elevate this shit
+A different salsa would elevate it imo.

 Good salsa.
 Very egg heavy.
 I want more meat and cheese.